 Tea, Cake & Art

-Tea, Cake & Art has been running since April 2019 with the support of our visitors and donors as well as funders, below.
+Tea, Cake & Art has been running since April with the support of our visitors and donors, as well as the funders below.
 We have been able to offer painting and drawing, printmaking, textiles, ceramics and model-making.
 We know that Tea, Cake & Art sessions bring health and wellbeing benefits to a sometimes isolated group of people.
 Our group has started doing art at home and meeting each other independently.
 They also co-curated their own their own exhibition at The Exchange in December 2019.
 The most common word our participants use when describing the session is ‘friendly’.

 Project funders: Pender Law Solicitors, BBC Radio Cornwall, Cornwall Community Foundation, People’s Postcode Lottery, the Santander Foundation and Councillor Jim McKenna’s Community Chest and many visitors and online donors.